percona/percona-server-mongodb-operator/e2e-tests/README.md

 ```
 Please note the following:

-* You might need to add your user to docker group or run the build as root to access docker UNIX socket.
+* You might need to add your user to the docker group or run the build as root to access the docker UNIX socket.
 * Make sure you have enabled the experimental features for docker by adding the following into /etc/docker/daemon.json:
 ```
 {